-- Students may add or drop courses during the add/drop period without financial or academic consequences. - 2.
-A student may withdraw voluntarily after the Add/Drop Deadline and before the Withdrawal Deadline (both listed in the Academic Calendar).
+- 1. Students may add or drop courses during the Add / Drop Period without financial or academic consequences. - 2.
+A student may withdraw voluntarily after the Add / Drop Deadline and before the Withdrawal Deadline (both listed in the Academic Calendar).
 In this case, the student will be financially responsible for the tuition associated with the course they are withdrawing from, but there is no academic consequence in that it will not affect their grade point average.
-A voluntary withdrawal is considered an attempt by the U.S. Department of Education and will be registered on the student's transcript as an attempt and will count towards a student's Completion/Attempts Ratio. - If a student does not complete the required process for a withdrawal, they will be awarded the grade they have earned at the end of the course.
-Withdrawal forms are available on the sum.edu website.
+A voluntary withdrawal is considered an attempt by the U.S. Department of Education and will be registered on the student's transcript as an attempt and will count towards a student's Completion / Attempts Ratio. - 3.
+If a student does not complete the required process for a withdrawal, they will be awarded the grade they have earned at the end of the course.